mcabreradev/filter/README.md

 <br/>

-return all customers that contains the pattern `'Ber'`:
+return all customers that contains the pattern `"Ber"`:

 ```ts
 import filter from '@mcabreradev/filter';